freeCodeCamp/i18n-curriculum/curriculum/challenges/portuguese/blocks/learn-conversation-starters-in-the-break-room/657ce0bbf16c312c8dcc8dff.md

 ### --feedback--

-`Usually` should come before the main verb in standard sentences.
-The correct sentence is `They usually play together on weekends.`
+`Usually` deve vir antes do verbo principal em sentenças padrão.A frase correta é `They usually play together on weekends.`

 ---